ooples/pine_script_docs/source/writing/Limitations.rst

 ^^^^^^^^^^^

 This particular limitation only applies to strategy scripts and in most cases you probably won't see the error message associated with this limit.
 You have a max of 9,000 orders that can be placed when you run a backtesting script.
 There is a new user feature that was recently launched for Premium users only called Deep Backtesting.
-If you use this new feature, this will increase your max limit from 9,000 orders to over 1 million orders.
+If you use this new feature, this will increase your max limit from 9,000 orders to 200,000 orders.

 .. image:: /images/TradingView-Logo-Block.svg
     :width: 200px